loda-lang/loda-rust/install.md

 #### Step 2 D

-Verify that Loda Lab really works, by computing [A000040, The prime numbers](https://oeis.org/A000040).
+Verify that LODA Lab really works, by computing [A000040, The prime numbers](https://oeis.org/A000040).

 ```
 PROMPT> cargo run -- eval 40